MinJae7707/MinJae7707/README.md

 ## Hey there, nice to see you <img src="https://github.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/blob/master/Emojis/Smilies/Blue%20Heart.png" width="30" />

-I'm a dreaming UX designer 🖌️, Data Scientist 💻, and... dinosaur 🦖!
+I'm a dreaming of UX designer 🖌️, Data Scientist 💻, and... dinosaur 🦖!

 <br>